EdelCorbett/CREATE-DREAMS/README.md

 # CREATE-DREAMS
-A wedstie for party balloons, decorations and party hire  business
+A website for party balloons, decorations and party hire  business

 ## Goal